When Optimizing $f$-divergence is Robust with Label Noise: Experiment details

-Official PL code is of the binary setting, we considered PL as a special form of maximizing $D_f$ measures by denoting $g(v)=\log(v)$, $f^*(u)=u$ (as implemented in their code). \paragraph{MNIST, Fashion MNIST, CIFAR-10} For experiments on MNIST and Fashion-MNIST datasets, we use the convolutional neural network used in DMI for DMI, PL and $f$-divergences.
+\paragraph{MNIST, Fashion MNIST, CIFAR-10} For experiments on MNIST and Fashion-MNIST datasets, we use the convolutional neural network used in DMI for DMI, PL and $f$-divergences.
 All the experiments are performed with batch size 128.
 PL and $f$-divergences adopt two kinds of learning rate setting and trained for 80 epochs, either with initial learning rate 5e-4 or 1e-3, then decay 0.2, 0.5, 0.2 every 20 epochs.
 We choose the default learning rate setting for DMI, BLC and FLC.
 For DMI's convolutional neural network, Adam(~\cite{Kingma2014AdamAM}) with default parameters is used as the optimizer, while for loss-correction's fully-connected neural network case we use AdaGrad(~\cite{Duchi2010}) in order to be consistent with their works.

 \paragraph{CIFAR-10 and CIFAR-100} For all methods and both datasets, we unify the model to be an 18-layer PreAct Resnet (\cite{he2016identity}) and train it using SGD with a momentum of 0.9, a weight decay of 0.0005, and a batch size of 128.
 All methods firstly train with CE warm-up for 120 (CIFAR-10) or 240 (CIFAR-100) epochs on CIFAR-10 and CIFAR-100 respectively.
 For DMI, BLC and FLC, we use the default learning rate settings.
 For PL and f-divergences, we train 100 epochs after the warm-up with initial learning rate 0.01, and decays 0.1 every 30 epochs.